Sergioloman/Sergioloman04.github.io/README.md

 **End screen** = Displays the final score of the player and promts them to submit their innitials.
 The submit button saves those innitials and score to localStorage.

-**Score screen** = Here we display the users past score.
+**Score screen** = Here we display all of the users past scores.
 User has the option to start the game again or clear the localStorage and returning to the main screen.
 __________________________